 The current medical consensus is that heartburn occurs when the excess acid in your stomach flows into the esophagus.
-ACV, primarily made of acetic acid, a weaker acid than than the hydrochloric acid naturally found in our stomach, helps lower stomach acidity without compromising on the digestion.
+ACV, primarily made of acetic acid, a weaker acid than the hydrochloric acid naturally found in our stomach, helps lower stomach acidity without compromising on digestion.

 As ACV can keep body fat from accumulating, it can also reduce heartburn which occurs because of obesity.3

 Improves The Tone Of The Lower Esophageal Sphincter

 ACV is believed to improve the tone of the lower esophageal sphincter.
 A weak LES would let stomach acids pass into the esophagus.
 Since nicotine in tobacco smoke lowers the pressure on LES, smoking can also cause heartburn.4 In fact, in a 24-hour period, smoking increased the duration of esophageal acidity, and smokers experienced a 114% increase in daytime heartburn episodes.5

 An Alternative Theory For The Cause Of Heartburn